RikDuijm/travel-guide/README.md

 **Font**<br>
 I chose the Font 'Roboto', sans-serif because this is a soothing, modern letter.
 This contributes to the clarity of the page.

-**Colors**<br>
+**Colours**<br>
-I chose soft, light colors and a clear white background.
+I chose soft, light colours and a clear white background.
 This also contributes to the clarity.

 **Content**<br>
 Only the content that is requested must be visible.
 The website is mobile first, and the user should scroll as little as possible.
 This means that I make other information invisible, but at the same time it can be selected quickly.